MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 ## Prerequisites

-Before you can connect to an Oracle database using Power Query, you need the Oracle client software v8.1.7 or greater on your computer.
+Before you can connect to an Oracle database using Power Query, you need to install the Oracle client software v8.1.7 or greater on your computer.
 To install the Oracle client software, go to [32-bit Oracle Data Access Components (ODAC) with Oracle Developer Tools for Visual Studio (12.1.0.2.4)](https://www.oracle.com/technetwork/topics/dotnet/utilsoft-086879.html) to install the 32-bit Oracle client, or to [64-bit ODAC 12c Release 4 (12.1.0.2.4) Xcopy for Windows x64](https://www.oracle.com/technetwork/database/windows/downloads/index-090165.html) to install the 64-bit Oracle client.

-If you are going to be using an on-premises data gateway with Power Query desktop,

 ## Capabilities Supported
 * Import
 * DirectQuery